 Be prepared to pay your co-pay, if applicable.

-The Release of Information Department maintains all records related to the care you have received at the Mankato Clinic.
+The Health Information Department maintains all records related to the care you have received at The Orthopaedic & Fracture Clinic.
 Access to medical records is protected by federal HIPAA regulations.

 You may obtain the form by utilizing one of the following methods: